faizyorg/modernize-apps-guides/00-introduction.md

+# Getting Started
-## Validate the environment in Azure.
+## Validate your Azure Environment

 Azure Red Hat OpenShift provides a flexible, self-service deployment of fully managed OpenShift clusters.
 Maintain regulatory compliance and focus on your application development, while your master, infrastructure and application nodes are patched, updated and monitored by both Microsoft and Red Hat.
 Choose your own registry, networking, storage or CI/CD solutions.
 We are using a pre-created Azure Red Hat OpenShift cluster in this lab.